scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

     P(\sigma) \propto 1/\sigma,

-which is known a the *Jeffreys Prior* for scale factors [Jeffreys1946]_.
-This is equivalently a flat prior on :math:`\log\sigma`.
+which is known a the *Jeffreys Prior* for scale factors [Jeffreys1946]_, and is equivalently a flat prior on :math:`\log\sigma`.
 Putting these together, we find the following uninformative prior for our linear regression problem:

 .. math::

     P(\alpha,\beta,\sigma) \propto \frac{1}{\sigma}(1 + \beta^2)^{-3/2}.

 With this prior and the above likelihood, we are prepared to numerically evaluate the posterior via MCMC.

-Below we show three Python packages which implement MCMC, though we gloss-over many of the important practical aspects of the analysis.
-For example, it is important to establish a *burn-in* phase, in which the Markov chains *stabilize*: prior to this stabilization, the traces will not accurately reflect the posterior.
-Advanced diagnostic tests to evaluate stabilization and other aspects of MCMC are implemented within the following packages; see [Gelman2004]_ or the documentation of the following packages for more detail on this subject.

 Solution with emcee